hogsy/chronon/readme.md

 Quake 2 engine (which funnily enough is the same engine Anachronox was developed upon).

+The project has the following goals, somewhat in order of priority.

+- Reimplement Anachronox (duh)
+- Support for multiple platforms; linux, android and more
+- Make the game easier to modify (i.e. support for larger texture sizes)
+- Improved visuals

 It's still in a very early stage of development so nothing is playable yet.
 Below is a list of what's been done thus far.